lindabettini/lindabettini/README.md

 ### 📍 Based in: Florence, Tuscany

-### 🥽 Hobbies: dancing Tango Argentino, taking theater classes and walks in the nature
+### 🥽 Hobbies: dancing Tango Argentino, taking theater classes and longs walks in the nature

 ### 📫 How to reach me: linda.bettini@hotmail.it